 Another reason I used to stay logged in was to sign on to the "online consultant" facility, which would send a message from a user with a problem to whatever consultant was logged in.
 I wrote this facility in the early 70s when I worked at the MIT Information Processing Center; descendants of it are still in use on MIT's Athena systems today.

 About this time I left the Multics team and took a job at Tandem, which used a very different kind of terminal.
 Characters were still sent asynchronously, but the terminal could be programmed to hold a "form" and to send a whole screenful in "block mode."
 The Tandem full-screen editor was a big step down from Emacs.
-But the company did supply me with a home 6520 terminal (made by Zentec), and later a 6530 with a big green-screen monitor, and these terminals were adequate to let me program and handle mail from home.
+But the company did supply me with a home 6520 terminal (made by Zentec), and later a 6530 with a big green-screen monitor, and these terminals were adequate to let me program and handle mail from home via 1200 baud dialup.

 Terminal emulators on PCs replaced terminals in the late 80s.
 There were four phases to switching over: first, just replacing the terminal with a PC that ran a terminal emulator; second, as disk storage shrank in price and size, moving mainframe functions like address books, calendar, resume updating, and personal databases to the PC; third, switching over to editing, compiling, and debugging on the PC, accessing shared source database by file copying; and fourth, dispensing with terminal sessions except for rare maintenance operations, doing all mail, news, bulletin board, appointments, file sharing, and cooperative work using local PC clients that connected to servers without using an interactive session.
 Modem speeds also jumped during the 90s: in 1990, 1200 baud was respectable; five years later, 28,800 baud was considered limiting.

-My wife brought home a company Mac Plus in the late 80s, and we used this machine with a Tandem terminal emulator for several years.
-I carried a company supplied Mac Portable for a couple of years, and still list to one side as a result.
+My wife brought home a company Mac Plus in the late 80s, and we used this machine over dialup to access Tandem's systems with a terminal emulator for several years, as well as external services such as CompuServe and AOL.
+I carried a company supplied 18-pound Mac Portable for a couple of years.

 Logging in from home tended to blur the difference between the work place and the home place: you worked when you had the time, inclination, and inspiration.
 Portable computers and virtual private networks take this another step further, allowing one to carry one's office anywhere and work.
 The next step was wireless connection using smart phones, which allowed your portable office in your pocket to access all the information in the company.